2 min read

 Relevance

 The PC may not be dead.
 Yet despite the new relevance, sales are still nowhere near the peak.
-And most analysts see the recent strong result as a one-off.
+At that time analysts regarded the result as likely a one-off; newer data may show a different trend.
 The long slow decline may, or may not, have bottomed out, but no-one sees long term recovery.

 Indeed, a worldwide recession is likely to have an impact on future PC sales.
 Mind you, the impact could be worse for phone sales.